 | Pumpkin Seeds | 19g |

-How to Build a Protein-Rich Vegan Plate
+How Do You Build a Protein-Rich Vegan Plate?

 - Always include a legume or tofu-based protein in each main meal.